-STUDENT SEMESTER NAME SEMESTER
+KEF STUDENT NAME SEMESTER

+AME TECHNOLOGIST

-EXAM ACCESSION REASON FOR REPEAT DATE TECHNOLOGIST INITIALS
+EXAM ACCESSION # REASON FOR REPEAT DATE INITIALS

+-

+()

-EXAM ACCESSION # REASON FOR REPEAT DATE TECHNOLOGIST INITIALS
+EXAM ACCESSION REASON FOR REPEAT DATE TECHNOLOGIS INITIALS

+9.00

+-

+ÿ

 Radiologic Technology

 COVID-19 CLINICAL STUDENT WAIVER AND RELEASE FORM

 The healthcare environment poses a wide range of hazards including but not limited to exposure to communicable diseases.
 Due to the COVID-19 pandemic, CLCC wants to ensure that all clinical students are fully informed about the current role of clinical sites and healthcare facilities during the pandemic and its treatment of COVID-19 patients.
 Healthcare facilities are following all precautions and taking measures to prevent the spread of COVID-19 in its facilities including establishing policies and procedures that apply to the employees and the clinical students assigned to the facility.